HubsonT/github-demo/README.md

 # github-demo
-A simple demo repository to show git workflow
+A simple demo repository to show git workflow.
+Made for testing purposes.